Walter Shillington is an avid collector of mechanical watches. His reviews focus on inexpensive but often intriguing Chinese timepieces.

 I really liked the effect but had no idea what the term "burlwood" meant.
 Searching through Google, I discovered that those ugly humps that sometimes grow on the sides of trees are burls.
 Burls can also be buried underground, attached to the tree’s root system.
 In this unusual type of wood, virus, fungus, bacterium, or insect infestation have forced the grain to grow in a twisted and interlocked manner.
 Because of this, each article composed of burlwood is completely unique.

-If you would prefer as less expensive double layer watch box, please check out my review of the Twenty Grid PU Leather Display Case.
+If you would prefer a less expensive double-layer watch box, please check out my review of the Twenty Grid PU Leather Display Case.

 The Tech Swiss display case arrived on time and was well packaged.
 My total cost came to sixty dollars.

 This box is a heavy unit, weighing in at 3.26 kilograms (over seven pounds).
 It is 27 cm (10 ½ inches) wide, 22.5 cm (9 inches) deep, and 16 cm (6 ½ inches) high.
 Grid dimensions are 43 mm by 98 mm by 39 mm.

 The upper level of this watch box is divided into ten grids, and a removable drawer, positioned below, can accommodate up to ten additional timepieces.

 This case is composed of wood and finished with a burlwood grain.
 With the exception of the opening, which houses the drawer, the exterior of this cabinet is well coated with either varnish or a similar substance.